rpgreview/papersandpaychecks/cow-orkers.md

 p28 - Intellect Fortress appears twice with two different descriptions

-1.7
+Section 1.7

 File system knowledge provides a +2 bonus for research and perception skill checks in their current place of employment and a +1 bonus in prior places of employment.

 In section 2.2 "The Resistentialist Environment", references to the "Brawl" skill refer to the mellee skills and all specialisations, including Brawling.

 In section 2.2 "The Resistentialist Environment", the rules for a character holding their breath should be twice their Strength score, not twice their Constitution.

-2.3 Tactical Conflict Tactical conflict is initiated when a character (PC or NPC) declares it as such.
+Section 2.3 Tactical Conflict Tactical conflict is initiated when a character (PC or NPC) declares it as such.
 Other characters present may make a Perception skill check with a target number of 11 in standard situations

+Dogs are listed as having 'Movement (flight)' 8-15.
+This should simply read 'Movement'.
+Dogs don't fly.

 # 1.0 Additional Character Classes